aadityasharmax/API/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is open sourced !!